Содержание

 secretarial college, where I (study) commercial English,

-and for the last six
+d for the last six

 months I (study) in London.